CarlosVitr/Api-QrCode/README.md

 Want to know how to create your qr code?
 It's simple:
 - Enter the link: `https://api-qrcode.vercel.app/api?url=link`
 - After accessing it you will see that there is nothing much, but what you have to do is change the <strong>link</strong> by the address you want the qr code.
+- You can create qrcodes with phone numbers.
 ### Exemple:
 ```
 https://api-qrcode.vercel.app/api?url=http://carlosvitor.ml